kyverno/KDP/proposals/resource_cache.md

 ## Kubernetes resource

-Kyverno will use Kubernetes dynamic client to create generic informers and listers to cache any Kubernetes resource.
+Kyverno will use a Kubernetes dynamic client to create generic informers and listers to cache any Kubernetes resource.
 These listers will then be stored in the cache and will be accessed when they are referenced in a policy.

 ## External API Call

-Kyverno will store these in the same cache, External API cache entry will require polling to update the cache entry at the specified interval.
+Kyverno will store these in the same cache, APICall cache entry will require polling to update the cache entry at the specified interval.

+The Cache will not be ready until all the entries have been added to it.
+There will be.
+There will be a max memory limit and older entries will get evicted when cache is full.

 ## Other requirements

 ### Metrics

-It would be useful to add cache metrics for observability and troubleshooting.
+It would be useful to add cache metrics to show cache usage for observability and troubleshooting.

 ### Failure handling

 The assumption is that the cache is kept up-to-date.
 We will need to think about any potential race conditions, especially during startup, and how to handle scenarios where the cache is not populated.

 ### Failure

+When a `resource` or `apiCall` entry fails, A policy error should be thrown with the error recieved from the cache entry.

 ## Link to the Implementation PR